SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/HtmlElement/setDisabled.md

 keywords: setDisabled(Bool)
 ---

-This function is used to decide whether the element should be invisible or not.

-###Parameter:###
+### Void setDisabled(Bool invisible)

+Toggles whether the element is visible or invisible.
+Commonly used in combination with role-based access.

+## Parameters

- - disable: True if the element should be invisible
+* disable: True if the element should be invisible